 With an output argument, camva gives the view angle in degrees, which is 0 for an orthographic projection.

-camdolly, camorbit, campan, campos, camproj, camroll, camtarget, camup, camzoom camzoom camzoom(f)
+camdolly, camorbit, campan, campos, camproj, camroll, camtarget, camup, camzoom camzoom camzoom(f) scales the projection by a factor f.
+The image grows if f is larger than one, and shrinks if it is smaller.

 Zoom in or out.